 Non-Augustana affiliates: $5.00 for first image, $2.00 for each additional image.

-Researchers wishing to include a Swenson Center image or text must complete the Permission to publish form and return to Center staff for approval.
-Additionally, sources cited from the Swenson Center must be accompanied by the credit line: Swenson Swedish Immigration Research Center, Augustana College, Rock Island, Illinois
+Researchers wishing to include a Swenson Center image or text in a publication must complete the Permissino to Publish form and return it to the Swenson Center for approval.
+Swenson Center sources cited in a publication should be accompanied by the credit line: Swenson Swedish Immigration Research Center, Rock Island, IL.